T. E. Utley

 Thomas Edwin Utley (1 February 1921 – 21 June 1988), known as Peter Utley, was a British Tory journalist and writer.

 Early life

-He was adopted by Miss Ann Utley and christened Thomas Edwin, although he was always known as Peter.
-At the age of nine, he was struck with blindness as a result of juvenile glaucoma.
+Utley was adopted by Ann Utley and christened Thomas Edwin, although he was always known as Peter.
+Ann Utley had been born in Liverpool in 1885, the eldest daughter of Thomas Utley, an engineer, head of a Liverpool engineering company, and the future T. E. Utley appears in the 2021 United Kingdom census for West Derby as Thomas Edwin Cooper, a nephew of the head of the family.

+At the age of nine, Utley was struck with blindness as a result of juvenile glaucoma.
 He developed a meticulous memory, after being forced to rely on having books read aloud to him, and learnt how to dictate logical arguments in clear prose.
-In 1939, Utley was living with his adoptive mother and her younger sister Ruth, a schoolmistress, at Windermere in Westmorland.
-Educated privately as a child, Utley went on to read History under Kenneth Pickthorn and Charles Smyth at Corpus Christi College, Cambridge, graduating with a First with distinction.
+Educated privately as a child, in October 1939 Utley was living with his adoptive mother and her younger sister Ruth, a schoolmistress, at Windermere in Westmorland, and was recorded for the National Registration Act 1939 as "Student (Blind)".
 Ann Utley died in September 1940.
+Utley was by then reading History under Kenneth Pickthorn and Charles Smyth at Corpus Christi College, Cambridge, and went on to graduate BA, gaining a First with distinction.

+In June 1938, a letter from Utley was published in The Yorkshire Post in which he warned against entrusting "the conduct of our foreign policy to a clique of imperialists."
+On 3 September 1938 came a letter in the Hull Daily Mail advising the British government to "leave no doubt whatsoever that we are prepared to join France and Russia in defending Czechoslovakian integrity."

 Journalism

 Leaving Cambridge during the Second World War, Utley initially joined the staff of the Royal Institute of International Affairs at Chatham House, then went into journalism, and by 1944 was a leader writer for The Times.
 He composed its leader in response to the 20 July plot to kill Hitler and welcomed it as evidence of anti-totalitarian forces in Germany which might help end the war if encouraged.
 However, he rewrote the article after the Foreign Office objected to any hint of willingness to negotiate with a post-Nazi German government.
 Utley's revised leader omitted any mention of support for German resistance to Hitler.

 After the war, he also became leader-writer for The Observer and The Sunday Times.
 His greatest influence over the next decade, however, lay in his role as the in-house philosopher of the Conservative Party, producing pamphlets and delivering lectures on Toryism.
 In The Conservatives and the Critics (1956) and Not Guilty: The Conservative Reply (1957), Utley defended Butskellism as a genuine Burkean alternative to "both Socialist doctrinaires and middle-class militants".
 In 1964 he supported R. A. Butler for the Conservative leadership.